-The Manager and the transfer agent may collect and store personal data of a Participant in connection with the management of the commercial relationship, processing of orders, and compliance with applicable laws and regulations, including anti-money laundering and fiscal reporting obligations.
+The Manager and the transfer agent may collect and store personal data of a Shareholder (such as the name, gender, email address, postal address, address, account number) in connection with the management of the commercial relationship, processing of orders, and compliance with applicable laws and regulations, including anti-money laundering and fiscal reporting obligations.
 The processing of personal data by the above-mentioned entities can imply the transfer to and processing of personal data by affiliated persons or entities that are established in countries outside of the European Union.
 In this case, a level of protection comparable to that offered by EU laws will be aimed for.
-Shareholders should be aware that personal data can be disclosed to service providers or, if obliged by law, to foreign regulators and/or tax authorities.
+Shareholders should be aware that personal data can be disclosed to service providers, only on a need to know basis and after the closure of an data processor agreement, or if obliged by law, to foreign regulators and/or tax authorities.